 - anti-fouling products.

-The Welsh Government takes an active role in the approval process for pesticides.
-It is represented on a number of committees and steering groups responsible for policy advice to the UK Government and the devolved administrations on pesticides.
+We are involved with a number of committees and steering groups responsible for policy advice given to the UK Government and the devolved administrations on pesticides.